Hawaii Volcano's Lava Spews 'Laze' Of Toxic Gas And Glass Into The Air

 toggle caption

-Lava flows near a house on the outskirts of Pahoa during ongoing eruptions of the Kilauea volcano.
+Lava flows near a house on the outskirts of Pahoa.

 Terray Sylvester/Reuters